chooklii/RustyRook/README.md

 cargo build --release
 ```

 to create an executable to use with your local chess software.

+You need to copy the 'openings.txt' file to the folder you are running the engine in.
+If you dont want to use an opening book just create
+an empty txt file with this name (Config to use no Openings Book will be implemented in the future)

 To verify the correctness of changes run the Unit-Tests